devicenul/bwdemo/README.md

 - [ ] Look into getting calling working potentially leveraging my Ooma Teleo or Astrisk on QNAP.
 - [ ] Termination to a softphone client on iOS.

+## Setup

+How do I set this up to reproduce it?

+1. Clone the repo and pull it into IntelliJ or your favorite IDE - I will assume you have that installed along with a version of JDK8 or higher.
+2. Edit the properties file src/main/resources/application.properties
+  - Add your API Key, User Name, and Password found in the your Bandwidth account dashboard under profile
+  - Add your Bandwidth DN as the sourceDN
+  - Add the target you want to send messages (and eventually calls) to in the destDN field.
+3. Build and run the Spring Boot application (by default it will be on localhost:8090/bandwidth/demo) and verify it works.
+4. Build and push the Docker image to your docker host
+  - I am assuming you have your Docker environment setup
+  - I did this from a Cygwin terminal in the root directory of my workspace:
+    - mvn package docker:build
+    - mvn package docker:push
+5. From there you can create a container in Docker for this image, be sure to expose port 8090 if you want to reach it from outside the Docker world.